 What Rights Do Unmarried Fathers Have?
 In the eyes of the law, legitimation and paternity of a child is established in different ways depending on whether the parents are married or unmarried.
 The process of legitimation ensures that a child is legally recognized as... read more

-Military service members are stationed throughout areas of the country, and around the world, that often are far from “home.”
-Yet, the reality of divorce and disputes involving minor children affect many service members regardless of where he or she is stationed and... read more
+Military service attorneys are stationed throughout areas of the country, and around the world, that often are far from “home.”
+Yet, the reality of divorce and disputes involving minor children affect many service attorneys regardless of where he or she is stationed... read more

 Summer is often a stress-free and flexible time of the year for parents who are co-parenting children following a separation and divorce.
 The start of the school year can bring up problems that require attention and planning, especially if you want to successfully... read more